Floodline

 Anna Margaret Whelan Thomas had a romantic streak.
 She believed in timing, in fate, and in paying attention to the things other people missed.
 Working at Fontaine Ferry Amusement Park in the mid-1930s, she worked a ride and kept a watchful eye on her coworkers.
 One in particular stood out.

 Her name — Mary Lee — was a bridge between two pasts.
-“Mary” for her maternal grandmother, Mary Louisa Rolfes, who died before she was born.
+“Mary” for her maternal grandmother, Mary Louisa Rolfes Ringswald, who died before she was born.
 “Lee” for her paternal grandfather, Lee Zweydoff, whose name, passed down, was a whisper of older worlds: of Germany, of hardship, of a family that had long since made the Ohio River home.

 Mag liked her immediately.
 But more than that — she saw something.
 She thought of her nephew: Wilbur Padgett, born on a Meade County farm on November 7, 1915.
 He was the second-oldest son of twelve, raised at the meeting point of Otter Creek and Dry Branch, where the land folded into itself and boys became men early.
 He had callused hands, a work-worn back, and eyes the color of Kentucky limestone under morning light.